samuelsycamore/nextjs-docs/pages/guides/freelancing-workflow.md

 ...and you should be charging for each of these services in your proposals, commensurate with your experience!
 More on proposals as we dig deeper.

-### Generate Leads
+## Generate Leads

 I use [d7leadfinder](https://d7leadfinder.com) to generate lists of businesses in my vertical from the cities in my region.
-S/o to [@PaikCapital](https://twitter.com/PaikCapital) for making me aware of this tool.

 It costs $25/month and can potentially give you more prospects in a single day than you would be able to handle in a year.